Staff meeting in restaurant to discuss food safety

 This comprehensive food safety training provides Food Handlers the knowledge and tools they need to understand their responsibilities, and ensure the food they sell or serve is safe to eat.
 This includes:

-- Thoroughly and effectively cleaning and sanitizing surfaces, equipment, dishes and utensils
+• Thoroughly and effectively cleaning, sanitizing and disinfecting surfaces, equipment, dishes and utensils

 Every food employee has a duty to food safety